GSA/ficam-access/pages/pacs_procure.md

 normal working hours, so a single factor is sufficient.
 After hours, the lobby is unmanned, so two factors are required.
 Some systems enable you to configure the same reader to change from one to two factors after hours and and back to one factor during working hours.
-The ideal system can allows you to configure readers or groups of readers to switch authentication modes based on a time schedule with absolutely no user intervention.
+The ideal system allows you to configure readers or groups of readers to switch authentication modes based on a time schedule with absolutely no user intervention.